Unfolding a Bykov attractor: from an attracting torus to strange attractors: Introduction

 \subsection{The object of study}

-Our starting point is a two-parametric differential equation $\dot{x}=f_{(A, \lambda)}(x)$ in the three-dimensional sphere $\EU^3$ with two saddle-foci whose organizing center ($A=\lambda=0$) share all the invariant manifolds, of dimensions one and two, forming an attracting heteroclinic network $\Gamma$ with a non-empty basin of attraction $\mathcal{U}$.
+Our starting point is a two-parametric differential equation $\dot{x}=f_{(A, \lambda)}(x)$ defined in the three-dimensional sphere $\EU^3$ with two saddle-foci sharing all the invariant manifolds of dimensions one and two for $A=\lambda=0$, forming an attracting heteroclinic network $\Gamma$ with a non-empty basin of attraction $\mathcal{U}$.
 We study the global transition of the dynamics from $\dot{x}=f_{(0,0)}(x)$ to a smooth two-parameter family $\dot{x}=f_{(A,\lambda)}(x)$ that breaks the network (or part of it).
 Note that, for small perturbations, the set $\mathcal{U}$ is still positively invariant.
 When $A, \lambda\neq 0$, we assume that the one-dimensional connections persist, and the two dimensional invariant manifolds are generically transverse (either intersecting or not).

-When $\lambda>A\geq 0$, this gives rise to a complex network, that consists of a union of Bykov cycles \cite{Bykov00}, contained in $\mathcal{U}$.
+When $\lambda>A\geq 0$, the two-dimensional invariant manifolds meet transversely, giving rise to a complex network, that consists of a union of Bykov cycles \cite{Bykov00}.
 The dynamics in the maximal invariant set contained in $\mathcal{U}$, contains, but does not coincide with, the suspension of horseshoes accumulating on the heteroclinic network described in \cite{ACL05, KLW, LR, Rodrigues2, Rodrigues3}.
-In addition, close to the organizing center, the flow contains infinitely many heteroclinic tangencies and attracting limit cycles with long periods, coexisting with sets with positive entropy, giving rise the so called \emph{quasi-stochastic attractors}.
+In addition, close to the organising center, the flow contains infinitely many heteroclinic tangencies and attracting limit cycles with long periods, coexisting with sets with positive entropy, giving rise the so called \emph{quasi-stochastic attractors}.
 All dynamical models with quasi-stochastic attractors were found, either analytically or by computer simulations, to have tangencies of invariant manifolds \cite{Gonchenko97}.
 Recently, there has been a renewal of interest of this type of heteroclinic bifurcation in the reversible \cite{DIKS, KLW, Lamb2005}, equivariant \cite{LR, Rodrigues2, Rodrigues3} and conservative \cite{BessaRodrigues} contexts.

 \medbreak